 If you use the built-in Slate Payments gateway, payment can be collected right within the form.
 This can streamline the process of collecting an event payment or a deposit, and can allow for payment to be required in order to submit the form.

-Note: The 'allow partial payments' option that can be enabled on a given Slate Payments deposit account cannot be used with a form payment widget that is set to collect payment.
+Note: The 'allow partial payments' setting (an option on a particular Slate Payments deposit account) cannot be used with a form payment widget that is set to collect payment.

 Payment widgets can be used on person, application, and dataset-scoped forms.
 This does not include Page Construction or Page Construction Widgets types.
 Make sure that relevant form fields are mapped to the correct system fields so that the relevant record can be created (or matched) upon form submission and the resulting payment activity/interaction and payment record can be properly connected.

 Payment widgets should be extensively tested on all forms before the form is made live.
 It is not recommended to feature a payment widget on an embedded form.

 A form should only have one payment widget that collects payments.
 Slate can calculate different payment due amounts using the payment widget's "Payment Due Calculation Formula or Amount" setting.